Skip to main content

 I know, I know.
 Lots of people in the world right now with far worse problems, so I should hush and be thankful.
 Back to toy soldiers!

 I am leaning toward adding another infantry regiment to the Electorate of Zichenau's forces, this time the based heavily on the Anhalt-Zerbst regiment as it probably appeared during the American War of Independence.
 I'll use a batch of 60 or so Minden Austrian line infantry from the infamous Drawer o' Lead to my immediate left here at my desk in Zum Stollenkeller.
-An hour or so this evening to stick 'em to temporary bases out to do, and I've already got a very nice speculative flag designed a few months back by David of the Not by Appointment blog, who really does some amazing work with his secret blend of source materials and technical know-how.
+An hour or so this evening to stick 'em to temporary bases ought to do, and I've already got a very nice speculative flag designed a few months back by David of the Not by Appointment blog, who really does some amazing work with his secret blend of source materials and technical know-how.

 On a related note, there is a neat Facebook page belonging to a group of reenactors who model the Anhalt-Zerbst Regiment.
 The photographs alone are well worth a look.
-Of particular interest is the fact that much of the nominally white pieces of uniform are in face a creamier shade of off-white wool or linen.
+Of particular interest is the fact that much of the nominally white pieces of uniform are in fact a creamier shade of off-white wool or linen.
 A point worth keeping in mind for those of us painting white uniforms.
 I might have to revise ever so slightly my current approach which involves damp-brushing white over a light gray undercoat.

 But I'm getting ahead of myself.
 Gotta check the stock of temporary card bases for painting and maybe cut out a few more strips to hold five or six figures each, making painting a bit easier.
 Huzzah!